WarrenWeckesser/ufunclab/README.md

 Building and installing
 -----------------------

+`ufunclab` requires NumPy version 2.1.0 or newer, and therefore requires Python 3.10 or newer.

 `ufunclab` uses `meson-python` as its build system.
 Currently no pre-built wheels are provided, so to install it, you will have to check out the git repository, and in the top-level directory, run